Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 Learn the habitat

 • What wildlife will you share the trail with?
 How will you recognize it?
-What does its tracks or scat look like?
+What do its tracks or scat look like?
 How does it survive?

 • Learn how to identify birdsong.
-Learn how each acquires its songs, how the songs vary from bird to bird and place to place.
-Check out books such as “The backyard birdsong guide” to learn how to recognize birdsong.
+Discover how each bird acquires its unique song and how they vary from bird to bird and place to place.
+Dive into books such as “The Backyard Birdsong Guide” or download birdsong apps where you can hear clips of birdsong.

 • What type of flora is present out there?
 What plants are edible?